 The First Course Menu features a lobster crepe, mozzarella burrata and ancho grilled jumbo shrimp.
 The Second Course Menu is an organic baby arugula salad.
 The stars of the Main Course Menu are grilled shrimp, pan seared salmon filet, roasted rack of lamb and center cut filet mignon.
 Dessert is the kicker: have warm apple strudel or the ultimate cookie cake or try a frozen dessert like coppa spagnola (vanilla gelato with an Amarena cherry sauce) or Nutty Almond Joy (toasted coconut center topped with milk chocolate and almond crumbs).

-Things to Do For Valentine’s Day
+Things to Do For Valentine’s Day in New Jersey

 Take Your Valentine’s Day to the Next Level